 Renting a dress for an outdoor wedding

 She decided to rent her dress because she wanted to look “bridal” at the small ceremony without spending a fortune.
-She also wanted different outfits and accessories for the bridal shower, rehearsal lunch, and party the night before the wedding.
-Renting everything allowed her to look great in all the event photos without all the effort or expense.
+She also wanted different outfits and accessories for the bridal shower, rehearsal lunch, and party taking place the night before the wedding.

-This bride loved her dress, has no regrets and is sold on renting dresses, not just as a bride but also as an attendant or wedding guest.
+Gallimore loved her dress, has no regrets, and is sold on renting dresses — not only as a bride, but also as an attendant or wedding guest.
 She loves the idea of saving money and not having to store and move formal dresses.

 Renting a dress for a glam wedding

-When she wed in a “chill glam” ceremony in a photo studio in Grand Rapids, Michigan in 2012, Julie Otte rented a full-length gold sequin strapless dress from Rent the Runway.
-She paid $89 and says she saved thousands of dollars over buying a similar dress.
-While the tight timing would make some brides anxious, to say the least, she wasn’t at all worried about having the dress arrive in two sizes the day before her wedding.
+When Julie Otte wed in a “chill glam” ceremony in a Grand Rapids, Michigan, photo studio in 2012, she rented a full-length gold sequin strapless dress from Rent the Runway.
+Otte paid $89 and says she saved thousands of dollars by not buying a similar dress.
+Though the dress arrived in two sizes the day before her wedding, she wasn’t worried at all about the tight timing.

-“It fit like a dream, it wore like pajamas (well strapless pajamas — ahem) and I got to wear a glittery gold dress to marry the love of my life,” she says.
+“It fit like a dream, it wore like pajamas (well, strapless pajamas — ahem), and I got to wear a glittery gold dress to marry the love of my life,” Otte says.
 “The best part: The next day I literally shoved it into a return mailer, dropped it at my local post office, and went on my honeymoon.
 I’d do it again in a heartbeat.”

 Where Can I Rent a Wedding Dress?

-You can rent a wedding dress online or at a local bridal shop.
-Here are a few options:
+You can rent a wedding dress online or at a local bridal shop, depending on where you live.
+Below are a few online options.

 Rent the Runway